-Arroz con Leche (or Mexican rice pudding) is a comforting and simple no-fuss dessert that’s guaranteed to satisfy any sweet tooth.
-It can be served hot or cold and is made with only 4 ingredients!
+Arroz con Leche (or Mexican rice pudding) is a comforting and simple no-fuss Mexican dessert that’s guaranteed to satisfy any sweet tooth.
+It can be served hot or cold and is made with only 6 ingredients!

 Ingredients in Arroz con Leche

-I like to keep things as simple and as uncomplicated as possible.
-As long as I can still get the same rich flavors, that’s all that matters.
-My recipe only uses 4 simple ingredients that you most likely already have in your kitchen.
+I like to keep things as simple and as uncomplicated as possible, and this version is just how my mom makes it.
+This recipe uses only 6 simple ingredients that you most likely already have in your kitchen.

 - cinnamon sticks

-Because I like to keep things simple, I didn’t really add any mix-ins, but there are many variations that include adding raisins, shredded coconut and even rum!
+Since I like to keep things simple I didn’t add any mix-ins, but there are many popular variations that include:

 I’ve had the variation with raisins before and I love it.
-The raisins get super warm and plump up in the pudding, when you finally eat them, they practically burst in your mouth.
-It’s amazing.
+The raisins get super warm and plump up in the pudding and when you finally eat them, and they practically burst in your mouth!
+It’s so good!

 - 1 cup long-grain rice